puppetlabs/best-practices/when-to-use-masterless.md

 ### Preferred Option

-**Use a supported Puppet architecture, including a Puppet master.**
+**Use a supported Puppet architecture, including a Puppet server.**

-### Problems with Masterless Puppet
+### Problems with Serverless Puppet

 A significant proportion of the value Puppet provides as a configuration management tool is centralized control of Puppet managed systems.
-In the absence of a Puppet master, however, users inevitably either lose the benefits of central control, or must create bespoke re-implementation of services the Puppet master provides.
+In the absence of a Puppet server, however, users inevitably either lose the benefits of central control, or must create bespoke re-implementation of services the Puppet server provides.
 There are significant maintenance costs for architecting and supporting your own solution to problems already solved by an off-the-shelf solution.

-Additionally, when a Puppet master is not used every agent must be given full access to the source manifests (not required when using a master) as well as all data inputs required to build its Puppet catalog.
+Additionally, when a Puppet server is not used every agent must be given full access to the source manifests (not required when using a server) as well as all data inputs required to build its Puppet catalog.
 This either constrains what information can be provided to agents, requires integration of separate tooling to distribute secrets to agents, or results in loss of the “principle of least privilege” security benefit Puppet enjoys through limiting information given to each individual agent to only what it needs to know.

-Finally, beyond Puppet configuration management through manifests, when not using a Puppet master all other Puppet-provided services are effectively unavailable.
+Finally, beyond Puppet configuration management through manifests, when not using a Puppet server all other Puppet-provided services are effectively unavailable.
 This includes but is not limited to orchestration, tasks, and reporting.

 Serverless is not one of the approved Puppet architectures, which limits the amount of available information there is on how to implement it.

-### Situations where users might use Puppet without a master
+### Situations where users might use Puppet without a server

 Desired state is used for provisioning, but not afterwards. (e.g. "Here's a node that we know is good.
 What you do with it from now on is your business; don't call us if it breaks.")